4 Tips for a Perfect Exterior Paint Job

 New Unpainted Metal: Remove any loose paint or rust with a scraper or wire brush, then wash the surface with soap and water, and rinse clean and let it dry probably.
 Apply a good metal primer "zinc-phosphate" with a stain blocker to help the paint adhere better, and paint quickly before new rust begins to form.

-Already Painted Metal: Remove loose or peeling paint with a scraper and/or sandpaper, then sand any glossy areas using wet and dry to a dull finish.
-If needed, use an oxy- bleach solution 1part bleach to 4 parts water to remove mildew/mould.
+Already Painted Metal: Remove loose or peeling paint with a scraper and sandpaper, then sand any glossy areas using wet and dry to a dull finish.
+If needed, use an oxy- bleach solution 1-part bleach to 4 parts water to remove mildew/mould.
 Next, wash the surface and wipe clean, and let thoroughly dry.
-Prime all areas where any bare metal is exposed.
+Prime all areas (zinc phosphate) where any bare metal is exposed.

 New Unpainted Masonry: Render, brick or cement.
 Clean thoroughly with soap and water, and if necessary, use a wire brush to remove loose material, don't brush too hard.
 Treat weathered, very porous surfaces with a masonry conditioner, I tend to use Owatrol E-B Bonding Primer, but there are many different products out there on the market to choose from, before applying alkali-resistant 100% acrylic latex paint.

 Previously Painted Masonry: Render, brick or cement.
 Remove loose or peeling paint with a scraper or wire brush.
 If heavy “chalk” is present, remove that also using a wire brush.
 Wash the surface clean.
-On very porous surfaces, apply a masonry conditioner prior to painting.
+On very porous surfaces, apply a masonry conditioner before painting.

 We function on flexible schedules built around you.
 Our goal, at all times, is service.
 This comes first!, We have a name synonymous with outstanding service and workmanship.
 You can feel confident choosing us for any interior or exterior residential painting job.